This post will cover some of the basics of an EMP Attack (Electro-Magnetic Pulse) and then offer my own opinion on the potential threat we face.

-I could literally write a book on this but I won’t.
-So let’s look at some of the really serious challenges we’d face in the aftermath of a massive EMP attack that hit North America.
+I could literally write a book on this, but I won’t.
+So let’s look at some of the severe challenges we’d face in the aftermath of a massive EMP attack that hit North America.

 Not only is it impossible to perform many everyday domestic and workplace tasks, but also people must divert their time to dealing with the consequences of having no electricity.
 In the extreme, they must focus on survival itself.
 The situation is not different for the economy at large.
 No other infrastructure could, by its own collapse alone, create such an outcome.
 All other infrastructures rely on electric power.Report of the Commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack – EMP Commission April 2008 Report (PDF)

 The grid goes down.
 This alone is hard to wrap our heads around.
 Let’s quickly look at some of the implications here – off the top of my head:

 - Light doesn’t work – obviously.

 - Heating and cooling for millions of people stop working.

 - Many or most cars may or may not stop working – more on that in a bit.